rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 ## Phase 0 — Genesis on Sonic

 Rezerve’s story begins where block-space is fastest and fees are negligible: Sonic.
-A fully audited, on-chain fair-launch distributes every RZR at the same public price while founders seed the first liquidity pools and pay the gas themselves.&#x20;
+A fully audited, on-chain fair-launch distributes every RZR at the same public price while founders seed the first liquidity pools and pay the gas themselves.

 Governance, staking and bonding all go live on day one, so the community is writing and ratifying policy from the very first blocks.
 Early culture is purposefully playful—weekly meme contests, live AMAs and referral quests—because shared jokes forge the social glue a currency needs before charts and metrics can take over.